VirgilSecurity/virgil-sdk-php/README.md

 Be sure that you have already registered at the [Dev Portal](https://developer.virgilsecurity.com/account/signin) and created your application.

-To initialize the SDK at the __Client Side__ you need only the __Access Token__ created for a client at [Dev Portal](https://developer.virgilsecurity.com/account/signin).
+To initialize the SDK at the __Client Side__, you need only the __Access Token__ created for a client at [Dev Portal](https://developer.virgilsecurity.com/account/signin).
 The Access Token helps to authenticate client's requests.

 ```php
 use Virgil\Sdk\Api\VirgilApi;